-Hundreds of psychological practices have been built on the idea that Ex members of these minority religions are suffering from some form of mental illness, and that they need to ‘recover’ from it.
+The anti cult movement teaches that minority religions harm the mental health of their members.
+Countless psychological practices have been built on the idea that Ex members of these minority religions are suffering from some form of mental damage, and that they need to ‘recover’ from it.

-Leaving your previous religious or spiritual pursuit, whatever it is, can certainly be a time of upheaval in your life.
-There’s even a phrase for it “Losing My Religion”, and a song for it, too.
+Experiencing a loss of faith and leaving your previous religious or spiritual pursuit, whatever it is, can be a time of upheaval in your life.
+There’s a phrase for it “Losing My Religion”.

 Is it even true?